ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-00.md

 # Terminology

 The following terms are imported from {{-rats-arch}}: Attester, Evidence, Relying Party, and Verifier.
-Also imported are the time definitions time(vg), time(ns), time(eg), time(rg), and time(ra) from that document's appendices.
-The following terms at imported from {{RFC8639}}: Event Stream, Subscription, Event Stream Filter, Dynamic Subscription.
+Also imported are the time definitions time(VG), time(NS), time(EG), time(RG), and time(RA) from that document's appendices.
+The following terms are imported from {{RFC8639}}: Event Stream, Subscription, Event Stream Filter, Dynamic Subscription.

 ## Requirements Notation